 Every year we have a variety of fundraising efforts to defray the cost of the mission trip.
 A key to our success will be the participation of all youth in the Mission Trip Fundraiser Dinner.
 Additionally, we will continue the spring youth “Stock Sales” that our church has so generously supported in the past.
 Fundraising proceeds are evenly split between those students who participate in each fundraiser.
 The final trip cost will be determined after our spring fundraising is finished.
-Our financial goal for this trip after fundraising, for those who participate, is to be in the neighborhood of $950.
+Our financial goal for this trip for those who participate in both fundraisers, is to be in the neighborhood of $850.
 We cannot give a final cost until May, once all fundraising is finished.

 Eligibility and Registration

 All incoming ninth-graders through graduating seniors in 2020 are eligible to travel with us.
 We will also be accepting applications for a limited number of young adult mentors and adult mentors (see forms below).
 Join us for this life-changing opportunity!
 To complete your reservation, please return the permission and expectations forms below along with a $300 non-refundable deposit (payable to First Congregational Church with HS Youth Mission/student’s name in Memo line) to the church office.
 First come, first serve for 35 total people.

 Young Adult and Parent Mentor Applications